 - The Coldest War had some fun with this trope.
-British Intelligence know a Soviet assassin with supernatural powers is going to murder someone in their custody, so they evacuate the entire street to avoid witnesses and collateral damage under the gas leak trick.
+British Intelligence know a Soviet assassin with supernatural powers is going to murder someone in their custody, so they evacuate the entire street to avoid witnesses and collateral damage using the gas leak excuse.
 When the assassin does show up, he's disguised as a National Gas repairman.
-When the entire house and half the street burns up thanks to the assassin Playing with Fire, the government has a ready-made explanation.
+When the entire house and half the street burns up, thanks to the assassin Playing with Fire, the government has a ready-made explanation.